garrett/cockpit-project.github.io/index.md

 ## Release schedule

-Cockpit has a time-based release cadence, with a new version appearing every two weeks.
+Cockpit has a time-based release cadence, with new versions appearing every two weeks.

-## Free & free

-Cockpit is free to use and [available under the GNU LGPL](https://github.com/cockpit-project/cockpit/blob/master/COPYING).

 ## Get started